Today we are going to learn about different types of sewing pins and their uses.

 20 years ago I used mostly this type of pins but now I don’t even have them and prefer glass head pins.

 The metal head can also resemble a nail head.
-Extra-fine silk pins have this kind of heads.
+Extra-fine silk pins have this kind of head.
 So if you sew a lot with natural silk fabric it makes sense to use them.

 Pin Length and Why it’s Important